DhayaaAnbajagane/DhayaaAnbajagane.github.io/research.md

 0.
 {:toc}

-**The question that motivates me most is "what happened at the first moments in our Universe?".** I work on understanding fundamental physics from the earliest epochs of our Universe using observations of structure (weak lensing, galaxy clusters, tSZ etc.).
-This naturally requires working on better understanding how we go from pixels to objects, and also on the astrophysical processes occuring within these structures.
+**The question that motivates me most is "what happened in the first moments after the Big Bang?".** I work on uncovering fundamental physics from these epochs using observations of structure (weak lensing, galaxy clusters, tSZ etc.).
+This naturally requires better understanding how we go from pixels to objects, and also what astrophysical processes occur within these structures.
 As a result I work on a broader range of topics, spanning the measurement, modelling, and inference for all these probes.

 The data products and software packages from my research projects can be found at my [data products page](/data.md) and [code page](/code.md).